 Hosam Aly : Thank you.
 I am already using the volatile modifier, and I was hoping I could avoid its penalty by calling VolatileWrite explicitly.
 (Please see my comment on Marc's answer.)
 Thanks. -

-simply performs the get and set as an atomic operation; it doesn't (AFAIK) make any volatility claims (indeed, the compiler even tells you that avolatile
+VolatileWriteis only useful if you also useVolatileRead; thevolatilemodifier is easier to use, but I wonder if it wouldn't be simpler to use synchronization - perhaps aReaderWriterLockSlim(since it sounds like you have lots of readers).Interlocked.Exchange<T>simply performs the get and set as an atomic operation; it doesn't (AFAIK) make any volatility claims (indeed, the compiler even tells you that avolatilefield won't be treated asvolatilewhen used as arefargument).

 Edit to clarify "it doesn't (AFAIK) make any volatility claims" - the behaviour of